ghostdev-ai/gpt-terminal/README.md

 ```

 ## Usage
-GPT - Terminal can execute terminal commands as well as python code based on a prompt.
+GPT-Terminal can execute terminal commands as well as python code based on a prompt.
 For example, let's ask it to list all the files in the current directory:

 ```bash
 $ python3 src/main.py